PEP 798 – Unpacking in Comprehensions

 - Using

-for unpacking in async generator expressions.This strategy would also make unpacking in synchronous and asynchronous generators behave symmetrically, but it would also be more complex, enough so that the cost may not be worth the benefit.
-As such, this PEP proposes that generator expressions using the unpacking operator should not use semantics similar to
+yield fromfor unpacking in synchronous generator expressions and mimicking the behavior ofyield fromfor unpacking in async generator expressions.This strategy would also make unpacking in synchronous and asynchronous generators behave symmetrically, but it would also be more complex, enough so that the cost may not be worth the benefit.
+As such, this PEP proposes that asynchronous generator expressions using the unpacking operator should not adopt semantics similar to

 This would retain symmetry between the two cases, but with the downside of losing a very expressive form.